Zamatica/ZamaticaBat/README.md

  - !runset - sets the display to !run
  - !check <user> - checks for user in database
  - !add <user> - adds user to database
+ - !p(p, n) - Controls Music all but volume.

 - Broadcaster/Editor:
  - !off - turns bot off